Carrier

 What is an example of a carrier in logistics?

 An example of a carrier in logistics can be observed in the case of a manufacturing company that produces electronic goods.
-Once the goods are manufactured, the company engages a carrier to transport the products from its production facility to distribution centers or directly to retailers.
+Once the goods are manufactured, the company engages a carrier to transport a full truckload of products from its production facility to distribution centers or directly to retailers.
 The carrier efficiently handles the transportation aspect, ensuring that the goods reach their intended destinations in optimal condition and within the stipulated timeframe.

 What Are the Types of Carriers?